panda-re/panda/docs/LINE_Censorship.md

     $ zgrep '40796784 40038688 28210000' write_tap_buffers.txt.gz | less

 And then type `64587G` into `less` to jump to line `64587`.
-Here we see (full callstack abbreviated for the sake of readability) and annotated:
+Here we see (full callstack abbreviated and annotated for the sake of readability):

     40796784 40038688 28210000 41544f7e 714950631 75  ; u
     40796784 40038688 28210000 41544f7f 714950631 a7  ; \xa7